Alexhuszagh/Netizenbuzz-Analysi/README.md

 ## License

-The code here is freely released into the Public Domain, with the exception of `vader_lexicon.txt`, which is under an MIT license.
+The code here is freely released into the Public Domain, with the exception of `kpop_lexicon.txt`, which is under an MIT license.
 There are absolutely no restrictions on what you may do with these files.